xbeat/Machine-Learning/README.md

 Building a Neural Network from Scratch for MNIST

 In this presentation, we'll explore the process of creating a neural network from the ground up and applying it to the MNIST dataset.
 We'll cover data preparation, network architecture, training, and evaluation, all implemented in Python.
 This hands-on approach will provide insights into the inner workings of neural networks and their application to real-world problems.

+## Understanding and Mitigating Data Drift in ML Production

+Data Drift in ML Production

+Data drift refers to the change in statistical properties of input features over time.
+It's a critical concept in machine learning, especially for deployed models.
+Continuous monitoring of data drift in production environments is essential for maintaining model performance and reliability.

+## Python with Essential Data Libraries

+Python with Essential Libraries

+Python's ecosystem is enriched by numerous libraries that extend its capabilities.
+These libraries simplify complex tasks, enabling developers to focus on solving problems rather than reinventing the wheel.
+Let's explore some of the most essential libraries and their applications in various domains of software development and data science.

 ## Transformer-based Models T5 BERT RoBERTa DistilBERT with Python